Skip to content

 Martha Hall Kelly, Lilac Girls

-14. Debra May Macleod, unknown
+14. Debra May Macleod, Unknown - Present

 Like Quinn’s Empress of Rome Saga, Debra May Macleod’s historical fiction about influential women in Ancient Rome is filled with action and intrigue.
 She has two trilogies that focus on Vestal Virgins.